KaptainK1/Discord-Youtube-Bot/README.md

 Create a file called .env in the root folder in the project in the .env file, create an entry called DISCORD_TOKEN=The Token You copied earlier

+Repeat this process for the APP_ID and GUILD_ID

 Add the bot to the discord server by going to the discord developer portal under OAuth2 and click URL Generator pick bot